KnowledgeExpert/selenidejs/README.md

 # SelenideJS

-Wrapper for Selenium WebDriver, which provides testing user oriented API for writing stable and readable UI tests in JavaScript/TypeScript.
+Wrapper for Selenium WebDriver, which provides testing user-oriented API for writing stable and readable UI tests in JavaScript/TypeScript.

 ### Prerequisites